-My academic training and research interests lie at the intersection of history and geography.
+My academic training and research interests lie in the field of historical-cultural geography and nature/culture studies.

 I received my BA (Carleton 1996) and MA (British Columbia 1999) in history and my PhD (British Columbia 2004) in geography.
 I subsequently spent a year as a SSHRC postdoctoral fellow in geography at the University of Saskatchewan, then another as an NSF-funded postdoc in the Department of History and Philosophy at Montana State University, Bozeman.

 - Political Ecology

 - Adaptation, Industrial Development, and Arctic Communities (ArcticNet)

 - Toxic Legacies: Community perspectives on Arsenic Pollution at Yellowknife's Giant Mine